Blohina/JavaData-StructuresJava-Map/README.md

 For each case, print "Not found" if the person has no entry in the phone book.
 Otherwise, print the person's name and phone number.
 See sample output for the exact format.

-To make the problem easier, we provided a portion of the code in the editor.
-You can either complete that code or write completely on your own.

 Sample Input

 3
 uncle sam

 99912222

 tom

 11122222

 harry

 12299933

 uncle sam

 uncle tom

 harry

 Sample Output

 uncle sam=99912222

 Not found

 harry=12299933